grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 ### Procedure Preparation Display

 > [!IMPORTANT]
-> This section is only for instances where you are replacing the display.
-If the display is being re-used, then this section is not required.
+> This section is only for instances where you're replacing the display.
+If the display is being re-used, then this section isn't required.
 If display is unusable due to damage or fault, connect an external monitor to the device to perform these steps.
 > [!IMPORTANT]
 > Ensure the light levels of your work remain consistent during the software calibration process.